BOTTLING INTERNATIONAL LTD – TERMS AND CONDITIONS OF SUPPLY OF GOODS AND SERVICES

 (b) the Supplier may resell or otherwise dispose of part or all of the Products and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the Price of the Products or charge the Customer for any shortfall below the Price of the Products.

-5.1 The Supplier warrants that, on delivery, and subject to condition 5.2, for the period from the date of delivery to the best before end date of the Products (Warranty Period), the Products shall:
+5.1 The Supplier warrants that, on production, and subject to condition 5.2, for the period from the date of production to the best before end date of the Products (Warranty Period), the Products shall:

 (a) conform in all material respects with the Specification; and